-The incumbent reports to the Manager, IT Service Delivery, Research and Teaching Platforms and works closely with fellow Science IT team members and the Senior Software Developer in particular on a day-to-day basis, and is expected to show a high level of independence while being expected to consult with other team members before making significant changes to existing applications.
+The incumbent reports to the Manager, IT Service Delivery, Research and Teaching Platforms and works closely with fellow Science IT team members on a day-to-day basis.
+The incumbent is expected to show a high level of independence for routine tasks while being expected to consult with other team members before making significant changes to existing infrastructure.